Aliyah Boston: Early life and education

 Boston attended Worcester Academy in Worcester, Massachusetts, winning Gatorade Massachusetts Player of the Year honors in 2017, 2018, and 2019.
 Boston led her team to a 24–1 record and a second straight New England Prep School Athletic Council (NEPSAC) Class A championship in 2019.
-That year, she was a consensus All-American, averaging 17.3 points, 10.6 rebounds and 3.2 blocks per game.
+That year, she was a consensus All-American, averaging 17.3 points, 10.6 rebounds, and 3.2 blocks per game.
 Boston was selected to play in the McDonald's All-American Game and the Jordan Brand Classic in 2019.

 A five-star recruit, Boston was ranked third in the ESPN HoopGurlz 2019 class.
 Boston committed to Dawn Staley and the South Carolina Gamecocks over UConn, Ohio State, and Notre Dame, giving the Gamecocks the consensus number one recruiting class for 2019.

 College career

 2019–20: Freshman season

 Boston with South Carolina in 2020.

 In her first game at the University of South Carolina on November 5, 2019, Boston posted the first triple-double by a freshman in program history and the first by any NCAA Division I player in her career debut against Alabama State, including a school-record tying 10 blocks.
 Boston helped lead the Gamecocks to a big early season road win against No. 4 Maryland scoring eight of the team's first 10 points and blocking five shots in the opening quarter.

-In the 2019 Paradise Jam, Boston won Reef Division MVP after she had 20 points, and 13 rebounds in a win against No. 2 Baylor clinching the tournament championship.
-On January 20, 2020, Boston notched her eighth double-double of the season finishing with 12 rebounds, and 21 points in a win over No. 9 Mississippi State.
-Boston played a huge role in the No. 1 Gamecocks first-ever victory over the UConn Huskies on February 10, capturing her tenth double-double.
+In the 2019 Paradise Jam, Boston won Reef Division MVP after she had 20 points and 13 rebounds in a win against No. 2 Baylor, clinching the tournament championship.
+On January 20, 2020, Boston notched her eighth double-double of the season, finishing with 12 rebounds and 21 points in a win over No. 9 Mississippi State.
+Boston played a huge role in the No. 1 Gamecocks' first-ever victory over the UConn Huskies on February 10, capturing her tenth double-double.

-Against LSU, Boston blocked five shots to become the program's all-time freshman blocks leader in a win.
+Against the LSU, Boston blocked five shots to become the program's all-time freshman blocks leader in a win.
 Boston would finish the regular season averaging a double-double against SEC competition (13.1 PPG/10.3 RPG) as the No. 1 Gamecocks (32–1) swept the SEC regular season and tournament championships.

 Boston was named consensus Freshman of the Year, and was part of the first team in Gamecock history to end the season ranked No. 1 in the nation, claiming that spot in both the AP Poll and the USA Today Coaches Poll, before the NCAA tournament was canceled due to the COVID-19 pandemic.